Q: Where and when is the 2018 National Humanities Conference taking place?

 Q: I’m a session coordinator, where do I find the information I need?

-A: We have a page specifically designed to help answer your questions, including important dates and deadlines, important forms, and hotel and room layouts.
+A: We have a page specifically designed to help answer your questions.
 Please click here to access it.

 Q: Where can I give feedback about the conference?

 A: Immediately following the conference, the Federation and the National Humanities Alliance will issue an online conference evaluation via email.
 Additionally, at the end of the conference, the evaluation can be found on the mobile app.